MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-indicators.md

 #### IP/URL indicators

-There several reasons for using IP/URL indicators, such as unblocking users from a SmartScreen false positive (FP) or overriding a Web Content Filtering (WFC) block.
+You can use IP/URL indicators to unblock users from a SmartScreen false positive (FP) or to override a Web Content Filtering (WFC) block.

 You can use URL and IP indicators to manage site access.
 You can create interim IP and URL indicators to temporarily unblock users from a SmartScreen block.
 You might also have indicators that you keep for a long period of time to selectively bypass web content filtering blocks.